MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-overview.md

 The service recognizes top products, brands and companies so you can be assured that if you want to follow the company "Tableau", you only see results for the company and not the French word "tableau" (meaning painting).
 We even let you [manually customize the topic](alerts-management.md) further to your specifications to help you stay focused on what matters most for your business.

-Soon, you'll be able to see us recognize and suggest these as you type, and the relevance of the email content improving even more.

 ### Less spam

 We apply data science and machine learning to your topic, finding articles with the best keyword matches, the highest number of views, and the most recent publication dates.
 By filtering out much of the noise, we're able to give you a clearer picture of the news that are important to your business.
 If there was nothing worthy of your attention that day/week, we won't fill your inbox with unimportant articles to save you time.